TV hosting couple Rochelle and Marvin Humes host new BBC One show The Hit List.

 If the team can correctly name ten song titles and artists before the money disappears, they will go home with whatever is left in the pot.

-In tonight's (November 16) first of six new episodes, for series 2 the teams are sisters Sara and Vanessa from London, friends John and Rachel from Glasgow, and father and son duo Fluff and Freddie from Kent, who show off their music knowledge and attempt to to win £10,000.
+In tonight's (September 26) first of twelve new episodes for series 3, the teams are mother and daughter Julie and Lauren from Edinburgh, partners Ben and Adam from Staffordshire and married couple Jess and John, who show off their music knowledge and attempt to to win £10,000.

 How to watch The Hit List online